-Seminary Lectures: Lectures for the seminary and the wider community are offered annually in the fall and spring.
+Theological Colloquia for the seminary and the wider community are offered annually in the fall and spring.
 Student attendance is a requirement for graduation.
-Students in the Master of Divinity program must have attended a minimum of 18 lecture sessions to graduate.
-Master of Arts in Religion students must have attended a minimum of 12 lecture sessions to graduate.
+Students in the Master of Divinity program must have attended a minimum of 18 theological colloquia sessions to graduate.
+Master of Arts (Religion) students must have attended a minimum of 12 theological colloquia sessions to graduate.